 Instructions

-- Add the trimmed green beans to a large frying pan.
+- Add 24 oz fresh trimmed green beans to a large frying pan.
 Fill the pan with 1" of water.
 Bring water to a boil and let green beans cook until they're soft when poked with a fork, about 5 minutes.
-Drain the water and add beans to a strainer.
+Drain the water and move the beans to a strainer.

-- Add the butter and minced garlic to the frying pan over medium heat.
-Cook garlic 1 minute.
+- Add 3 Tbsp salted butter and 3 minced garlic cloves to the frying pan over medium heat.
+Cook until butter is melted.

-- Add back the drained green beans and sprinkle the salt and pepper overtop.
+- Add back the drained green beans and sprinkle ½ tsp salt and ¼ tsp ground black pepper overtop.
 Toss everything together.
-Cook for 2-3 minutes, until some of the pieces get a bit crispy.
+Cook for 2-3 minutes, mixing and flipping once or twice until some of the pieces get crispy.
 Scoop onto a plate and serve.